opencardware/car_plans/cardware_assembly/drivetrain/README.md

 ![IMG_20181111_165958_resized.jpg](imgs_drivetrain/IMG_20181111_165958_resized.jpg)

-Your drivetrain should now look like this, and the two gears should mesh.
-Turn the `shaft` with your hand to test that `gear_shaft` meshes nicely with `gear_servo`.
+Your drivetrain should now look like this.
+Confirm that the two gears mesh by turning the `shaft` with your hand.

 ![IMG_20181111_170041_resized.jpg](imgs_drivetrain/IMG_20181111_170041_resized.jpg)